-This office was established on 17 December 1974.
-Following a restructuring of cadres in 1984, the audit functions were entrusted to the Office of the Principal Accountant General (Audit), Nagaland and the Accounts and Entitlement functions were entrusted to the Accountant General (A&E), Nagaland.
+This office functioned as a Branch Office of the Accountant General, Assam from 1967.
+Since 18 November 1974, it has been functioning as an independent office.
+Following a restructuring of cadres in 1984, the audit functions were entrusted to the office of the Accountant General (Audit), Tripura and the Accounts and Entitlement functions were entrusted to the Accountant General (A&E), Tripura.

-Under the directions of C&AG, the Office of the Principal Accountant General (Audit), Nagaland conducts audit of Government departments, Public Sector Undertakings, Autonomous Bodies and other Institutions1 under Social, Economic, Revenue and General Sectors, which are spread all over the State.
-The Principal Accountant General (Audit) is assisted by one Deputy Accountant General.
+Under the directions of C&AG, the Office of the Principal Accountant General (Audit), Tripura conducts audit of government departments, Public Sector Undertakings, Autonomous Bodies and other Institutions1 under Social, Economic, Revenue and General Sectors, which are spread all over the State.
+The Accountant General (Audit) is assisted by two Deputy Accountants General.

-The authority of audit is derived from Article 149 and 151 of the Constitution of India and the Comptroller and Auditor General's (Duties, Powers and Conditions of Service) Act, 1971 (C & AG's (DPC) Act).
-Under Section 13 of the C & AG's (DPC) Act the Office of the Principal Accountant General (Audit) has been entrusted with the audit of all expenditure incurred from the Consolidated Fund of Government of Nagaland.
-This office conducts audit of revenue receipts of Government of Nagaland under Section 16 of the C & AG's (DPC) Act.
+The authority for audit is derived from Article 149 and 151 of the Constitution of India and the Comptroller and Auditor General's (Duties, Powers and Conditions of Service) Act, 1971 (C & AG's (DPC) Act).
+Under Section 13 of the C & AG's (DPC) Act the Office of the Principal Accountant General (Audit) has been entrusted with the audit of all expenditure incurred from the Consolidated Fund of Government of Tripura.
+This office conducts audit of revenue receipts of Government of Tripura under Section 16 of the C & AG's (DPC) Act.
 This office conducts supplementary audit of the Balance Sheet of all State Government companies under Section 143 (6) (a) of the Companies Act, 2013.
 This office is responsible for audit of accounts of autonomous bodies and authorities falling under Section 14, 15, 19 (2), 19 (3) and 20 (1) of C & AG's (DPC) Act.
-The C&AG prescribes the principles and methodologies for various audits in the Auditing Standards and the Regulations on Audit and Accounts, 2007.

-1 Audit of World Bank assisted projects, Asian Development Bank assisted projects etc.
+Audit of World Bank assisted projects, Asian Development Bank assisted projects, etc.